-The Client: A couple, both chefs, one Swiss one Australian, who recently opened a Swiss restaurant on the north shore of Sydney.
+The Client: A couple, both chefs, Roland is Swiss and Liarne is Australian, they recently opened a Swiss restaurant on the North Shore of Sydney.

 The Project: I was enlisted to add a touch of “Swissness” to the interior of the restaurant.